fox-it/dissect-docs/docs/source/usage/introduction.rst

 Introduction
 ============

-After installing Dissect by following the :ref:`installation steps <index:Getting Started>`, the Dissect tools should be available to you.
+After installing Dissect by following the :ref:`installation steps <install/index>`, the Dissect tools should be available to you.

 To verify if the tooling is available, start by typing ``target-`` in your command line interface and press your